Treading the grey – Consensual non-consent

 - First, communicate; in excruciating detail.

-- Second, do NOT consent to play with a stranger or with a newbie unless one of you is at least well-aware of activities you will indulge in.
+- Second, only consent to play with a stranger or newbie if one of you is at least well aware of the activities you will indulge in.

 - Third, do not jump into play.
-Discussing safe words, limits both hard and safe and kinks in detail helps.
-Also, fix your individual safe calls to ensure that there’s a backup in case something goes wrong.
+Discussing safe words, limits both hard and safe, and kinks in detail helps.
+Also, fix your safe calls to ensure a backup in case something goes wrong.

-- If anyone says submissives / slaves don’t have a safe word, run from them!
-Anyone who says a Dom doesn’t need a safe word, is another BIG red flag!
+- If anyone says submissives/slaves don’t have/need a safe word, run from them!
+Anyone who says a Dom doesn’t need a safe word is another BIG red flag!
 Fix safe words and treat them as sacrosanct.

 - When in doubt, err towards caution.
-So, if you’re not sure whether your sub is groaning in pain or in desire, ask!
-If still unsure, or your gut says otherwise, stop.
-It’s better to be dissatisfied and do a follow-up session, rather than damage a submissive.
+So, if you’re unsure whether your sub is groaning in pain or desire, ask!
+If you are still unsure, or your gut says otherwise, stop.
+It’s better to be dissatisfied and do a follow-up session rather than damage a submissive.

 I think there’s so much more that people should know when it comes to safety.
 Keep an eye on this column for more insights.
 Till then, stay well and play safe!